COVID-19 YOUTH SUPPORT FUND

 Since launching the fund in April, all of us at the Foundation have been focused on processing a very large volume of applications and ramping up our fundraising efforts so we could both meet our applicants’ needs and expand the program.
 Given the understandable, yet unprecedented for us, high demand for support, we had to temporarily close the fund to focus on applications received.
 As the pandemic continues to intensify the barriers and stress former youth in care across Canada face, we have developed a new approach to this fund that will ensure more youth can be supported more quickly.
 We will be partnering with youth-serving organizations across Canada who will offer these funds directly to youth in their community.

 We will post all the details on how and where to access these funds on our website when they’re ready later this summer.
-We are now seeking applications from organizations who can apply here.

 Young people who have or will be aging out of the temporary or permanent care of a Canadian child welfare agency* AND who are:

 - Experiencing financial strain as a result of the COVID-19 crisis

 - Aged 18 to 29 (inclusive) at the time of application

 - Requests will be considered on a case by case basis if you are otherwise eligible and are 30 or over OR are turning 18 by 31 August 2020

 Please find below eligible care statuses for each province: